godaddy/gasket/packages/gasket-plugin-lifecycle/README.md

 ## Usage

-Create a `lifecycles` folder in the root of your application.
+Create a `lifecycles` (or `src/lifecycles`) folder in the root of your application.
 This folder should contain files that can interact with the various of Gasket lifecycles that are implemented by the plugins.